 When at Blue House we match a software developer with a project we pay attention to whether the specialist understands the business perspective of it.
 Software developers use code to create business value and its purpose is to build a product fully meeting user and business requirements.
 Developers too often assume that the value of a specific amount of hours worked is evident when in reality they should help the Project Manager understand how will these worked hours be earned back.

-If software developers are able to understand business perspective they can convert business challenges into technical solutions.
+If software developers are able to understand business perspectives they can convert business challenges into technical solutions.
 Moreover, professionals who pay attention to the business aspect of a product are more likely to communicate with other team members to come up with the best idea and refine the requirements in order to make a product better, rather than just gathering the requirements from them.

 Find out more about how to match a software developer to a project.